In this chapter, we will discuss configuring forms for business users.

 You will see additional columns:

-You may rewrite any property of the underlying member.
+You can rewrite any property of the underlying member.

-For example, you may change row codes, row colors, and indents of form rows.
+For example, you can change row codes, row colors, and indents of form rows.

-Note that you may add empty lines here (do not add empty members to dimensions).
+Note that you can add empty lines here (do not add empty members to dimensions).

 To change row orders, cut and paste lines to the desired position.